1931 World Series: Game 2

 Pepper Martin's two hits and two stolen bases, scoring both Cardinal runs, supported Hallahan's three-hit shutout.
-The Cardinals scored the game's first run in the second when Pepper Martin doubled off of George Earnshaw, stole third and scored on Jimmy Wilson's sacrifice fly, and the game's second run in the seventh when Martin hit a leadoff single, stole second, moved to third on a groundout and scored on Charlie Gelbert's fielder's choice.
+The Cardinals scored the game's first run in the second when Pepper Martin doubled off George Earnshaw, stole third and scored on Jimmy Wilson's sacrifice fly, and the game's second run in the seventh when Martin hit a leadoff single, stole second, moved to third on a groundout and scored on Charlie Gelbert's fielder's choice.

 Game 3

 Grimes pitched a two-hitter and contributed a two-run single in the fourth.
 He had a shutout until Al Simmons hit a two-run homer with two outs in the ninth.
 St. Louis struck first in the second when with runners on first and third via a walk and single, Jimmie Wilson's single and Charlie Gelbert's lineout scored a run each.
-They added to their lead in the fourth off of Lefty Grove on Burleigh Grimes's two-run single with runners on second and third, and added another run in the ninth off of Roy Mahaffey on Jim Bottomley's double.
+They added to their lead in the fourth off Lefty Grove on Burleigh Grimes's two-run single with runners on second and third, and added another run in the ninth off Roy Mahaffey on Jim Bottomley's double.

 Game 4

 George Earnshaw pitched a brilliant two-hit shutout, walking one and striking out eight.
 Simmons RBI double in the first inning after a walk and two groundouts was all Earnshaw needed.
-Philadelphia added to their lead in the sixth off of Syl Johnson on Jimmie Foxx's home run and Jimmy Dykes's single after a Bing Miller double.
+Philadelphia added to their lead in the sixth off Syl Johnson on Jimmie Foxx's home run and Jimmy Dykes's single after a Bing Miller double.
 Martin had both Cardinal hits.

 Game 5

 Martin was a thorn in the A's side in the series, getting three hits and four RBI to lead St. Louis to a 5-1 victory.
 Through five games, Martin leads all regulars with a .667 (12-18) average.
 St. Louis struck first in the first on Pepper Martin's sacrifice fly with runners on second and third.
 Martin's home run after a double in the sixth made it 3–0 Cardinals.
 The A's scored their only run in the seventh on Bing Miller's groundout after two one-out singles.
-The Cardinals added to their lead in the eighth when George Watkins walked off of Rube Walberg, stole second and scored on Martin's single and in the ninth off of Eddie Rommel on Charlie Gelbert's single with two on.
+The Cardinals added to their lead in the eighth when George Watkins walked off Rube Walberg, stole second and scored on Martin's single and in the ninth off Eddie Rommel on Charlie Gelbert's single with two on.